strapi/foodadvisor/README.md

 ## Client

-Run `cd client && npm install && npm start`
+Run `cd client && yarn start`

 You will find more information in the [**client** README](./client)

 ## API

-Run `cd api && npm install && npm start`
+Run `cd api && yarn && yarn run seed && yarn develop`

 You will find more information in the [**api** README](./api)